Having lived in 2 popular vacation destinations, Ms. Meyers has hosted many considerate houseguests and some who were not.

 My biggest peeve is guests who expect me to drop everything and become their full-time tour guide.
 That's when self-sufficiency and courtesy come into play.
 Before your visit, research the destination and formulate a plan—what you want to see and where you want to go.
 When you arrive in town, stop at the visitor's center to ask questions, pick up maps and brochures, and get the lay of the land.

 Don't rely on your host as your only source of information.
-When we lived in Napa, I had two preschoolers (one with autism) and definitely didn't frequent wineries and fine-dining establishments.
-However, when I'd tell guests I didn't have knowledge of those places, they'd act disappointed as if I'd failed them.
+When we lived in Napa's wine country, I had two preschoolers (one with autism) and certainly didn't frequent fancy wineries and five-star restaurants.
+However, when I'd inform guests that I didn't have knowledge of those places, they'd act disappointed as if I'd failed them.

 5. Don't Expect Your Host to Babysit or Pet Sit

-7. Do Show Your Appreciation
+7. Don't Leave Without Showing Your Appreciation

-Arrive with a gift—a bouquet of flowers, a bottle of wine, a houseplant.
+- Arrive with a gift—a bouquet of flowers, a bottle of wine, a houseplant.
 This sets a positive tone for the visit.

-Make a meal for your host—a Sunday brunch, a picnic basket to take on an excursion, a special dinner.
+- Make a meal for your host—a Sunday brunch, a picnic basket to take on an excursion, a special dinner.

-Take your hosts out for dinner or give them a gift certificate they can use later.
+- Take your hosts out for dinner or give them a gift certificate they can use later.

-Present a thank you note and gift when you leave.
+- Present a thank you note and gift when you leave.

-Send a unique gift from your home town.
+- Send a unique gift from your home town.
 I once hosted a couple from Cincinnati.
 A week after they left, I received some scrumptious pints of ice cream from a famous ice cream maker in Cincinnati.
 It was a nice touch and much appreciated.